Health Library

 Bone Marrow Biopsy

-Once the biopsy specimen is in the needle, the doctor will remove the needle.
-Sometimes the doctor may decide another piece of the bone is needed for the biopsy.
+Once the piece of bone is in the needle, the doctor will remove the needle.
+Sometimes the doctor may decide they need another piece of the bone for the biopsy.
 There are several reasons why this might happen.
 The doctor doing the test will explain if this happens to your child.

 After the Test

 The bone marrow sample will be studied under a microscope.
 Your child's doctor will have some of the test results for you within several hours.
-The biopsy results will take a couple of days to be complete.
+The biopsy results will take a couple of days to complete.
+It is normal for some of the results to come back weeks later.
+Your doctor will tell you when you can expect to get results.
 If you have questions, call your child's doctor.